 The Ball Room

-This very private suite is reached through magnificent temple doors and consists of a sitting area with private terrace and a beautiful bedroom that features an inviting emperor-size four-poster antique teak bed draped in luxurious linen highlighted by shades of forest green and crimson red.
-Teak and ebony tea chests, wardrobes and writing desks evocatively furnish the room while a partition to one end hides a dreamy bathroom with twin claw-footed baths, twin vanities and an open-air shower courtyard.
+This suite consists of a sitting area with a private terrace and a beautiful bedroom that features a four-poster antique teak bed, teak and ebony tea chests, wardrobes and writing desks.
+A partition to one end hides a dreamy bathroom with twin claw-footed baths, twin vanities and an open-air shower courtyard.

-Named after the Dutch East India Company that historically shaped the town of Galle, this beautiful suite that features a large four-poster bed and plenty of antique furniture opens onto a central courtyard and sweeping verandah with views over the pretty croquet lawn.
-The en-suite bathroom features a claw-footed bath and an open-air shower room.
+Named after the Dutch East India Company, this beautiful suite features a large four-poster bed and plenty of antique furniture.
+It opens onto a central courtyard and sweeping veranda, with views over the pretty croquet lawn.
+The ensuite bathroom features a claw-footed bath and an open-air shower room.

 The Blue Room

-Furnished with Dutch period antiques and styled with exquisite French linens and sweeping silk drapes this room exudes a timeless elegance and charm.
+Dutch period antiques and exquisite French linens with sweeping silk drapes decorate this room, exuding a timeless elegance and charm.
 Its bathroom features a claw-footed bath and an open-air shower room.
 The Blue Room opens onto the large living area and grassy croquet lawn.

 The Yellow Room

 Stunning silk drapes and Dutch period furniture make this room stylish and elegant.
-Opening onto the central living area and front verandah it is bright and breezy, while its en-suite bathroom also features a claw-footed bath and open-air shower room.
+Opening onto the central living area and front veranda it is bright and breezy, while its ensuite bathroom also features a claw-footed bath and open-air shower room.

-Light lunches and snacks such as sandwiches, pasta and salads are served throughout the day to any place of your choosing while dinners are typically served in The Sun House, just next door.
-Daily changing dinner menus usually consist of a selection of starters and desserts with a set main course although guests can request an alternative in the morning if it is not to their taste.
-Sri Lankan dinner parties are often held when the management feels that the guests are well suited, although guests can more privately dine on their terrace if they wish.
-Cuisine is inspired by a fusion of Asian flavours and cooking styles.
+Cuisine is inspired by a fusion of Asian flavors and cooking styles, and breakfast is served at any time of the day – to your private veranda, beside the pool or in the beautiful courtyard garden.
+Choose between either a typical English breakfast or the Sri Lankan alternative.
+Light lunches and snacks such as sandwiches, pasta and salads are served throughout the day.
+Dinners are typically served in The Sun House, just next door with daily changing dinner menus and desserts often come in choices of three.
+Sri Lankan dinner parties are often held when the management feels that the guests are well suited.
 Fresh produce is organically grown and sought from both local and Hill Country specialists whilst seafood comes straight from the ocean.